 A friend recommended a yoga book as essential reading.
 I could have bought a copy but instead it is on order with the library.

-We do a lot of this stuff anyway as part of a generally frugal lifestyle.
+At Shoestring Cottage we do a lot of this stuff anyway as part of a generally frugal lifestyle.
 We wanted a bench for the garden last year but we weren’t prepared to spend mega bucks buying one.
-We would have done without but fortuitously a neighbour threw one out which we transformed – you can see the story here.
+Fortuitously, a neighbour threw one out which we transformed – you can see the story here.
 We also upcycled an old dresser as part of our cheap DIY kitchen make over.

 I have a cupboard full of clothes.
 Some are quite old but I make them last with gentle cleaning and repairs where necessary.
 Most were secondhand but there is nothing wrong with them.
 I have enough of everything so I can make do for now.